-So you’ve taken the plunge and started a company, congrats!
+So you’ve taken the plunge and started up a company, congrats!
 You now belong to an exclusive group of founders that are changing businesses and people’s lives!
 Your task ahead in executing your plan is immense requiring an acute ability to prioritize and cut through wasteful distractions and unessential drains to your resources.
 But some aspects of operation can be seen as gray areas confusing founders into mistakenly thinking that they are cutting costs when in reality they are cutting corners.
 For instance are translation services needed for startups?

 Proper Product Documentation